francoansaldi7/salesforce-lwc-contact-search/README.md

 ---

-## How to Deploy This Project in Another Salesforce Org(#how-to-deploy-this-project-in-another-salesforce-org)
+## How to Deploy This Project in Another Salesforce Org
 ###  *Prerequisites
 - Salesforce CLI installed
 - A Salesforce Developer Edition or Trailhead Playground